z0rb1n0/pgplex/README.md

 ---

 ## Planned features (will add a checklist with completion indicators soon).
-_We're probably too ambitious and suck too much, but it's going to be a lot of work anyway so might as well go the extra mile..._
+_We're probably too ambitious, but it's going to be a lot of work anyway so might as well go the extra mile..._

 ### Attainable with a vanilla PostgreSQL installation and no superuser access (as of 9.6)